Not Private Eye

 |The cover of Not Private Eye showed the head of Private

-Eye editor Richard Ingrams superimposed on the body of a Nazi general with Hitler.
+Eye editor Richard Ingrams superimposed on the body of Hermann Goering with Hitler.
 The caption read: 'If anyone

 objects we say we were only doing it for a laugh.'

 Above the image is 'Definitely authentic – Lord Dacre.'
-This referred to Hugh Trevor-Roper, the historian who, in 1983, wrongly authenticated 60 volumes of the Hitler Diaries.
+This referred to Hugh Trevor-Roper, the historian who, in 1983, wrongly authenticated 60 volumes of Hitler's diaries.
 German magazine Stern, Rupert Murdoch's Sunday Times and US title Newsweek were humiliated when it emerged they had paid millions to 51-year-old journalist Gerd Heidemann for the fakes.

 Not 'Gnitty'The masthead mascot of Private Eye is 'Gnitty', who was drawn by one of the Eye's founders, Willie Rushton.
 It depicts a Crusader (which was the mascot of the Daily Express newspaper) based on John Wells.
 The cover of Not Private Eye showed a subtly altered version of Gnitty (left): he is facing the wrong way and is smiling.